hexagon-geo-surv/supereight2/README.md

 }
 ```

-Additionally, if you are using MultiresOFusion or MultiresTSDF, please cite
+Additionally, if you are using MultiresOccupancy or MultiresTSDF, please cite

 ``` bibtex
 @ARTICLE{Funk_RAL2021,